Our Patrons and Committee Members

 Hospice and Volunteer Liaison & LGBT

-Helen originally trained as a fine artist at the Ruskin School of Drawing Oxford and worked for the Ikon Gallery Birmingham during the 90's.
-She retrained as a chartered surveyor in 2005 and worked for the City Council's commercial and development property teams, and now works part-time managing the new Community property portfolio.
-Helen became interested in the Doula movement following the difficult deaths of two close friends in 2016.
-Helen trained with Living Well Dying Well and to support her Doula practice she is also a fully qualified and practising clinical reflexologist.
+Helen originally trained as a fine artist at the Ruskin School of Drawing Oxford and worked for the Ikon Gallery Birmingham during the 90's being instrumental in the lottery funded development of its new building.
+She retrained as a chartered surveyor in 2005 and worked in the City Council's commercial; development; and latterly community property portfolio.
+Helen became interested in the end of life doula movement following a transformational menopause and the difficult deaths of two close friends in 2016.
+Over the past three years Helen has developed a full time practice as an end of life doula and clinical reflexologist.
+She is now working with local hospices and seeking to grow the doula movement in the Midlands.

 Mary Clear MBE